psliwa/PdfBundle/README.markdown

 Bundle automatically detects pdf format (via _format) request and create pdf document from response.

-Pdf annotation has three optional properties:
+Pdf annotation has four optional properties:

 * headers - associative array of specyfic headers
 * stylesheet - pdf stylesheet template file in standard Symfony2 notation ("Bundle:Controller:file.format.engine")
 * documentParserType - type of parser: xml or markdown
+* enableCache - pdf output should by cached?
+True or false, default: false.
+Hash (md5) from template and stylesheet content is a cache key, only PHPPdf invocation is cached, controller is always called.

 [1]: https://github.com/psliwa/PHPPdf